Meal Planning Can Help Save You $1,600 a Year on Your Grocery Budget!

 That’s crazy!
 Yet, we don’t intend to do; it just happens.
-And meal planning is one of the best ways to combat this by buying only what you know you will use for that week (or however often you go to the store).
+And having a weekly meal plan is one of the best ways to combat this by buying only what you know you will use for that week (or however often you go to the store).

 Know your food costs

-You can still buy most of the same foods but know which of your local stores have the best prices.
-For example, there are two stores of the same chain, maybe 4 miles apart, and one of them has consistently lower prices than the other.
+You can still buy most of the same foods, but know which local grocery store has the best prices.
+For example, there are two stores of the same chain, maybe 4 miles apart, and one of them has consistently lower food prices than the other.
 So I always go to the cheaper one.

 Yet, they weren’t cheap.
 Even with a staff member discount, I was paying a lot for my groceries.
 Yet I knew that certain times of the year, they would offer boneless skinless chicken breasts at $2 off the regular price (that was basically at cost for the store), $4.99 vs. $6.99.
-I bought enough chicken to last a long time.
+I bought enough chicken as my food budget would allow.
 We’re talking like 20 breasts.
-Then I would take them home, portion two breasts into a freezer bag and boom, chicken for months!
+Then I would take them home, portion two breasts into a freezer bag, and boom, chicken for months!